NixOS/rfcs/rfcs/0042-config-option.md

     # Set minimal config to get service working by default
     services.foo.config = {
-      # We don't use mkDefault, as this module requires this value in order to function
+      # We don't use mkDefault here, as this module requires this value in order to function
-      dataPath = "/var/lib/foo";
+      data_path = "/var/lib/foo";

-      logLevel = mkDefault "WARN";
+      log_level = mkDefault "WARN";

       # Upstream default, needed for us to open the firewall
       port = mkDefault 2546;

+      domain = cfg.domain;
     };

     environment.etc."foo.json".text = configText;